• Updated July 25, 2022

 On the other hand, Cloudways uses a combination of Linux, Apache, Nginx, and PHP (LAMP).
 Cloudways also offers its own custom build control panel.

-SiteGround has a custom in-house developed system called the SG Optimizer plugin that is used to improve website performance as Cloudways does with its Breeze plugin.
+SiteGround has a custom in-house developed system called the SG Optimizer plugin used to improve website performance as Cloudways does with its Breeze plugin.

 They both offer a free migration service, either via a plugin or with the help of their technical support team.